marvelm57/os232/links.md

 1. [What Is a TAR File?](https://www.lifewire.com/tar-file-2622386) - For those who still don't know what TARBALL is.
 This site will help you understand about what TAR file is, how to make them, and how to convert them.
 2. [Linux File System and Directory Structure](https://www.scaler.com/topics/linux-tutorial/file-system-of-linux/) - The Linux file system and directory structure are fundamental components of the operating system.
 This site covers structure, characteristics, and types of Linux file system.
 3. [C Programming | In One Video](https://www.youtube.com/watch?v=3lQEunpmtRA) - This video is a quick and good C Programming tutorial.
 It explains some of the basic syntax and logic used in C Programming Language.
+## Week 04
+1. [scp command in Linux with Examples](https://www.geeksforgeeks.org/scp-command-in-linux-with-examples/) - This site explains about scp command which allows the secure transferring of files between the local host and the remote host or between two remote hosts.
+This site helps me in doing this week's pop quiz.